 The types and severity of symptoms of nerve entrapment vary between individuals and the specific type of nerve or nerves that are affected.
 In many cases, symptoms can be vague and develop slowly, such as in carpal tunnel syndrome.
 Symptoms can also occur more rapidly and dramatically.

-General symptoms of nerve entrapment due to carpal tunnel syndrome or ulnar tunnel syndrome ...more symptoms »
+General symptoms of nerve entrapment due to carpal tunnel ...more symptoms »

 Nerve entrapment: Treatments

 With early recognition and treatment, it may be possible in some cases to reverse the symptoms of nerve entrapment before permanent damage occurs.
 The first step in treatment is prevention.
 The most successful treatment and prevention plans use a multipronged approach.